Banana connector: Design

+Standard spacing

 A number of widely used plugs are based on combining two or more banana plugs in a common plastic housing and other features for ease of use and to prevent accidental insertion in other such plugs.
-Many of these plugs are derived from the "double banana" plug consisting simply of two banana plugs spaced 3/4 in apart (measured from center to center of each individual plug).
-The 3/4 inch spacing originated on General Radio test equipment during the 1920s, and their type 274-M dual-plug is a notable example from that era.
+Many of these plugs are derived from the "double banana" plug, which consists simply of two banana plugs spaced 3/4 in apart (measured from center to center of each individual plug).
+The 3/4 inch spacing originated on General Radio test equipment in 1920s, and their type 274-M dual-plug is a notable example from that period.

 The housing may allow the connection of individual wires, a permanently attached coaxial cable providing both signal and ground, or a coaxial connector such as the BNC connector shown in the photo.
 Conventionally the tab located on one side of the dual banana plug denotes the ground, shell, or negative (reference) side of the connector.

 Miniature banana connectors

 Various miniature versions of the banana connector have been introduced.
 One type is 2.6 mm in diameter and about one third the length of the standard connector, and is commonly used in model railway applications.
 These are substantially more fragile than the larger connectors.
 Multiple miniature banana connectors are usually spaced on 1/2 inch centers.
-Another miniature type is the 2 mm banana connector, which is otherwise identical to the 4 mm version, including the various plug contact styles and availability of sheathed versions for high voltage applications.
+Another miniature type is the 2 mm banana connector, which is otherwise identical to the 4 mm version, including the various plug contact styles and availability of encased versions for high voltage applications.

 Pin tip jacks

 A closely related but different design is the so-called "pin tip plug" and matching "pin tip jack".
-The pin tip plug designs resemble banana plugs, but without the spring on the male pin.
+Its plug design resembles the banana plug but without the spring on the male pin; instead, it relies on spring action in the female jack, or tightly machined tolerances, to ensure good contact.
 The diameter of the male pin is 2 mm.
-Instead, these designs rely on spring action in the female jack, or tightly machined tolerances, to ensure good contact.
-The pin tip plug design was used where maximum density of connectors was desired (such as in pin plugboards), or a very compact connector was needed.
+The pin tip plug design was used where maximum density of connectors was desired (such as in pin plugboards), or where a very compact connector was needed.